mr-cyril1/alx-pre_course1/README.md

-Never i still be on thin programm up until now
+Never thought i'd still be on this programm up until now